PlayPro/CoreProtect/docs/index.md

 For more information about CoreProtect, visit [coreprotect.net](http://coreprotect.net).

+Looking for another platform?
+Visit [CoreProtect for Fabric](https://coreprotect.net/fabric) or [CoreProtect for Hytale](https://coreprotect.net/hytale).

 ## Getting Started

 Please visit one of the following links for more information.